mdorn/dd-code-sec-cicd-tutorial/README.md

 ### Github

-Fork this repo, and clone it locally - you'll be making commits to the repo, so you'll likely want to use SSH.
+Clone this repo to your Github account and check it out locally.

 #### Repository secrets